-Hydrogel-based microfluidics are more biologically relevant than the conventional polydimethylsiloxane (PDMS) chips, but the inherited swelling of hydrogels leads to the decrease in mechanical performance and deformation of the as-prepared structure in their manufacture and application processing.
-Non-swelling hydrogel is, for the first time, utilized to construct the microfluidic chips in this study, which is fabricated by covalently cross-linking of the biocompatible copolymer of di-acrylated Pluronic F127 (F127-DA).
-Attributed to the non-swelling property, the hydrogel-based microfluidics maintain the as-prepared mechanical strength and channel morphology when equilibrated in aqueous solution at 37°C. Moreover, the microfluidic chips are autoclavable and show an appropriately slow degradation rate by performing the stability within 21 days of incubation.
-Based on these, a vessel-on-a-chip is established via seeding human umbilical vein endothelial cells (HUVECs) on the microchannel surfaces inside the microfluidic.
-Under 6 days of perfusion culture with physiologically relevant shear stress of 5 dyne/cm2, the HUVECs in the chip show responsibility to fluid shear stress and expresses higher endothelial functions than the corresponding static culture.
-Therefore, the non-swelling hydrogel-based microfluidics should be potentially applicable for cell/tissue-related applications, performing much better than conventional PDMS as well as the existing hydrogel based-microfluidics.
+Hydrogel-based microfluidic chips are more biologically relevant than conventional polydimethylsiloxane (PDMS) chips, but the inherent swelling of hydrogels leads to a decrease in mechanical performance and deformation of the as-prepared structure in their manufacture and application processing.
+Non-swelling hydrogel has, for the first time, been utilized to construct microfluidic chips in this study.
+It was fabricated by covalently cross-linking the biocompatible copolymer of di-acrylated Pluronic F127 (F127-DA).
+Thanks to their non-swelling property, the hydrogel-based microfluidic chips maintain their as-prepared mechanical strength and channel morphology when equilibrated in aqueous solution at 37 °C. Moreover, the microfluidic chips are autoclavable and show an appropriately slow degradation rate by remaining stable within 21 days of incubation.
+Based on these properties, a vessel-on-a-chip was established by seeding human umbilical vein endothelial cells (HUVECs) onto the microchannel surfaces inside the microfluidic chip.
+Under 6 days of perfusion culture with a physiologically relevant shear stress of 5 dyne per cm2, the HUVECs in the chip show responsivity to fluid shear stress and express higher endothelial functions than the corresponding static culture.
+Therefore, non-swelling hydrogel-based microfluidic chips could potentially be applicable for cell/tissue-related applications, performing much better than conventional PDMS or existing hydrogel based microfluidic chips.